 The alcohol detox process requires that the patient stop using the substance, and begins to slowly rid themselves of the toxins found within their bodies.
 The detox process is tailored for each individual depending on the type of drug they are addicted to.

 Each substance will have a different duration and produce different withdrawal symptoms during the detoxification process.
-Alcohol Treatment Centers Little Rock will help you find a place that offers inpatient alcohol detox for all patients, even those who cannot continue with residential options post-detox.
+Alcohol Treatment Centers Little Rock will help you find a place that offers inpatient alcohol detox in Little Rock for all patients, even those who cannot continue with residential options post-detox.
 Get help in your search when you call (501) 708-2757.